redhat-ai-dev/ai-lab-template/README.md

 #  AI-lab Software Templates

 > [!IMPORTANT]
-> The software templates in this repository require OpenShift Pipelines and OpenShift GitOps installed, alongside their respective plugins in Red Hat Developer Hub.
-For more information on configuring them, please see [the installer we have prepared](https://github.com/redhat-ai-dev/ai-rhdh-installer/).
+> The software templates in this repository require OpenShift Pipelines and OpenShift GitOps installed, along with their respective plugins in Red Hat Developer Hub.
+For more information on configuring them, please see [ai-rhdh-installer](https://github.com/redhat-ai-dev/ai-rhdh-installer/).

 ## Usage in Red Hat Developer Hub